BoydBLever/Google-Cloud-Billing-Voice-Bot/README.md

 # Google Build and Blog 2025
 # Project: Google Cloud Billing Agent

 This project is for Google Build and Blog 2025.
-It is a Google Cloud Billing Voice Bot built as a Streamlit app deployed on Google Cloud Run.
+It is a Google Cloud Billing Voice Agent built as a Streamlit app deployed on severless Google Cloud Run.
 Users speak a question about their Google Cloud bill.
-The captured audio is sent to Google Cloud Speech-to-Text v2 using the Chirp model (for example, chirp_3), which converts speech into text.
+The captured audio is sent to Google Cloud Speech-to-Text v2 using the Chirp model (for example, chirp_3).
 The transcript is then passed to Gemini 2.5-Flash-Lite via the google-generativeai Python SDK to reason about the user’s billing question, select exactly one action per turn via a structured JSON contract, and return a final answer.
-For local testing, responses are converted to speech using gTTS .
+Responses are converted to speech using gTTS .

 ---